soilwise-he/SoilWise-documentation/tech/docs/technical_components/dashboard.md

 A light-weight client map viewer component will be employed:

-- as a frontend of [Map Server](publication.md#map-server) component to visualize provided WMS, WFS, WCS layers
+- as a frontend of [Map Server](mapserver.md) component to visualize provided WMS, WFS, WCS layers
-- as a integrated part of the [Catalogue Server](publication.md#catalogue-server) to visualize primarily the geographical extent of data described in the metadata record and a snapshot visualization of the data
+- as a integrated part of the Catalogue to visualize primarily the geographical extent of data described in the metadata record and a snapshot visualization of the data
 - full preview of data is currently a subject of discussions

-A dedicated mapviewer, such as [TerriaJS](https://terria.io), can support users in accessing relevant data which has been prepared for optimal consumption in a typical GIS Desktop environment.
+A dedicated mapviewer, such as [TerriaJS](https://terria.io){target=_blank}, can support users in accessing relevant data which has been prepared for optimal consumption in a typical GIS Desktop environment.
 For example maps of spatial distribution of soil properties or health indicators over Europe.
-A typical example is [Soilgrids](https://soilgrids.org).
+A typical example is [Soilgrids](https://soilgrids.org){target=_blank}.

 An interesting aspect for a community like EUSO is the ability to prepare and share a map with stakholders to trigger some discussion on a phenomena at a location.

-Examine the need of viewing novel formats such as Vector tiles, [COG](https://www.cogeo.org/), [GeoZarr](https://github.com/zarr-developers/geozarr-spec), [GeoParquet](https://geoparquet.org/) directly on a map background.
+Examine the need of viewing novel formats such as Vector tiles, [COG](https://www.cogeo.org/){target=_blank}, [GeoZarr](https://github.com/zarr-developers/geozarr-spec){target=_blank}, [GeoParquet](https://geoparquet.org/){target=_blank} directly on a map background.
 Benefit of these formats is that no (OGC) service is required to facilitate data vizualisation.

 #### Technology

-[TerriaJS](https://terria.io) is an environment to share maps (react+leaflet+cesium), but also create maps and share them with stakeholders.
+[TerriaJS](https://terria.io){target=_blank} is an environment to share maps (react+leaflet+cesium), but also create maps and share them with stakeholders.

 ## Overview of catalogue content